bruno-iorio/thesis-work/report/SimpleModel2.md

 The model incurs in the mistake of consistently over-fitting whenever it can:
  1) It over-fits the emotion prediction;
- 2) It over-fits the word prediction (chooses always "<unk>" token or "," token which are very common)
+ 2) It over-fits the word prediction (chooses always "unk" token or "," token which are very common)

 Why the model does it:
- 1) We can easily justify it for the emotions, because the model just learns when to change the emotions i.e. whenever it sees a "<sep>" token, it understands it is time to change the emotion, which is literally not the kind of behaviour we are looking for
+ 1) We can easily justify it for the emotions, because the model just learns when to change the emotions i.e. whenever it sees a "sep" token, it understands it is time to change the emotion, which is literally not the kind of behaviour we are looking for
  2) For the words it gets slightly more complicated, but this might be an issue related to the loss.
 I presume it must be due to the fact that the model can only find an easy local minimum in the optimization process, which is just choosing the most frequent tokens, instead of learning how to predict properly the next token;

 # What I tried and did not work: